 - 5G-RG provides the GUAMI to W-AGF.
 The W-AGF selects the same serving AMF for the AUN3 device based on the GUAMI provided by the 5G-RG.

-When W-AGF provides (over N2) ULI to be associated with a AUN3 device, the W-AGF builds the AUN3's ULI using the GCI (see clause 4.7.9) of the RG connecting the AUN3 device.
+When W-AGF provides (over N2) ULI to be associated with a AUN3 device, if the AUN3 device is connected behind a 5G-BRG, the W-AGF builds the AUN3's ULI using the ULI of the 5G-BRG connecting the AUN3 device.
+If AUN3 device is connected behind the 5G-CRG, the W-AGF builds the ULI using GCI (see clause 4.7.9) of the 5G-CRG and the ULI of the 5G-CRG connecting the AUN3 device.

 4. The W-AGF shall select an AMF based on the received AN parameter including the 5G-RG GUTI or GUAMI provided by the 5G-RG and based on local policy, as specified in clause 6.3.5 of TS 23.501 [1].

-The W-AGF sends an NGAP INITIAL UE message to the selected AMF that contains the NAS Registration Request message, an indicator that the device is AUN3
+The W-AGF sends an NGAP INITIAL UE message to the selected AMF that contains the NAS Registration Request message, an indicator that the device is AUN3and the 5G-RG GUTI.

+The AMF shall reject the AUN3 registration request if the 5G-RG is Not registered over wireline access

 5. AMF selects AUSF as specified in clause 6.3.4 of TS 23.501 [2].